 The RICS (Royal Institute of Chartered Surveyors) guides to small business property have information about buying, leasing, maintaining or extending business premises.

-You’ll need to decide which legal structure is right for your business before you register and start trading.
+You’ll need to decide which legal structure is right for your business before you register for tax and start trading.

 It’s important to understand the different risks and benefits before you choose - whether you set up as a sole trader, limited company or partnership affects: